List of Neighbours characters introduced in 2018: Mick Allsop

 Mick Allsop, played by comedian Joel Creasey, made his first appearance on 30 January 2018.
 Creasey's casting was confirmed by Anna Byrne of the Herald Sun in October 2017.
 Of appearing in the show, Creasey commented, "That was fun because it was a soap opera.
 It was very over the top, and they were like 'Yes!
 More!'
 They're all so nice out at Neighbours.
 I had a blast doing it."
 Creasey described Mick as "a new gay in town with a backstory", and "a bit of a misunderstood stalker".
 Executive producer Jason Herbison praised Creasey's "hilarious" performance and added that his character could return in a recurring capacity in the future.
 Creasey reprised the role for scenes filmed at Sydney Mardi Gras in 2019.
 His appearance aired on 28 February 2020.
 The following year, Creasey reprised the role and returned to the Neighbours set in July 2021 for filming.
 Creasey commented that it was "a larger role" this time, adding "It's been great because I had my own legendary soap stars on tap each day for advice."
 His return aired on 3 November 2021.
+Alice Penwill from Inside Soap wrote that she was "secretly enjoying Mick's hilarious hotel antics!"

 Mick comes to Harold's Café for a coffee, where Aaron Brennan (Matt Wilson) recognises him as his stalker from his time in dance troupe Rough Trade.
 Rory Zemiro (Ash Williams) later claims that Mick has trashed his motel room, before approaching him at the Erinsbrough Backpackers' for a talk.
 Mick overhears Elly Conway (Jodi Anasta) and Paige Smith (Olympia Valance) discussing Rough Trade and he introduces himself.
 He tells them that he is a big fan of Rory and not Aaron, as they were led to believe.
 He also tells them that he and Rory used to have sex, while Rory was dating Aaron.
 Two years later, during Sydney Mardi Gras, Mick sees Aaron and his partner David Tanaka (Takaya Honda) taking a selfie together and photobombs them.
 Mick tells them that he recognised Aaron's walk and followed them, before asking what their plans are.
 Aaron and David then run off down the street and hide from Mick.